1DS22AI022Minakshi/Autism_prediction/README.md

-# ASD Predictor – Streamlit App Using CNN
+# Autism_prediction– Streamlit App Using CNN

 This Streamlit application predicts the likelihood of Autism Spectrum Disorder (ASD) from image input using a Convolutional Neural Network (CNN) model.